Graffiti HeArt Gallery Grand Opening, Featuring Artist Kelly “RISK” Graval

 Reserve your tickets now at http://tinyurl.com/GHGO2019 and join us for the celebration.
 Events consist of:

-Thursday, May 30th: Movie Night, 7PM at Capital Theatre: “Saving Banksy” movie with discussion after the movie with Executive Producer of the movie, Brian Greif and artist, Kelly “RISK” Graval.
+Thursday, May 30th: Movie Night, 7PM at Capitol Theatre: “Saving Banksy” movie with discussion after the movie with Executive Producer of the movie, Brian Greif and artist, Kelly “RISK” Graval.

 Saturday, June 1st: Graffiti HeArt Gallery Open House & Ribbon Cutting!: Saturday, June 1st, 12PM – 6PM, Ribbon Cutting at 1PM.
 Food truck, beverages, live art, DJ.

-Tag Sponsors: Mary & Phil Borba; Old School Sponsors: Fit Technologies, Dealer Tire, Hilton Cleveland; Crew Sponsors: East of Aspen Construction, Dunlop & Johnston, Inc., Versani, Dante, Culinary Occasions, Councilman Hairston – Ward 10, and more!
+Tag Sponsors: Mary & Phil Borba; Old School Sponsors: Fit Technologies, Dealer Tire, Hilton Cleveland; Crew Sponsors: East of Aspen Construction, Dunlop & Johnston, Inc., Versani, Dante, Culinary Occasions, Councilman Hairston – Ward 10, CLE Urban Winery, Platform Beer, and more!